- Written by Dr.Mehmet Demircioglu

 The idea is that PRP may help support the environment around weakened follicles.
 That is very different from saying it can grow hair anywhere.
 A follicle that is still alive but miniaturizing is very different from an area where follicles are already gone.
 If the follicle has disappeared, PRP will not rebuild it.

-This belongs among the biggest areas where patients are misled.
+Patients are often misled here.
 They hear PRP described in broad, optimistic language and assume it can do much more than it realistically can.

 In select cases, PRP may help reduce shedding, slightly improve hair shaft thickness, or support hair quality in areas where miniaturized follicles are still present.
 Some patients notice slightly better caliber.
 Some notice less shedding.
 Some feel the hair looks a little fuller in comparable photographs and lighting.